Starlightbotanist/SMG-SMG2ClassicControllerDolphinPatches/README.md

 <details>
 <summary><b>PC</b></summary>

-1. Classic Controller must be mapped in dolphin settings
+1. Prerequisite: Classic Controller must be mapped
 2. Right click on the game and go to properties
 3. Go to Game Config, Editor, User Config
 4. Find or create the header [OnFrame]